 If, after peer review, your manuscript is accepted for publication, a one-time article processing charge (APC) is payable.
 This APC covers the cost of publication and ensures that your article will be freely available online in perpetuity under a Creative Commons licence.

-The APC is payable when a manuscript is accepted after peer review, before it is published.
+The article processing charge (APC) for this journal is currently 2400 USD, The APC will be 2500 USD starting from 1st January 2023, payable when a manuscript is accepted after peer review, before it is published.
 The APC is subject to taxes where applicable.
 Tax-exempt status can be indicated by providing appropriate registration numbers when payment is requested.
 Please see further details here.

 Before submitting your manuscript to Integrative Cancer Therapies, please ensure you have read the Aims & Scope.

 - Research articles should contain the following sections: Introduction (with brief literature review), Methods, Results, Discussion, and Conclusions, and may be up to 35 double-spaced manuscript pages in length.
 Studies submitted should conscientiously adhere to ethical principles and practices, including informed consent in experiments involving human subjects, and humane practices in experiments on laboratory animals, and must mention obtaining ethical approval from the appropriate institutional board.